...

 Schools and Educators as Frontline Observers Under Texas CPS Guidelines

-In accordance with the CPS guidelines for child removal in Texas, schools and educators hold a critical position in identifying and reporting potential cases of child abuse or neglect.
+According to CPS guidelines for child removal in Texas, schools and educators play a crucial role in identifying and reporting potential cases of child abuse or neglect.
 As guardians of children’s well-being, their observance and vigilance are crucial in ensuring the safety and protection of children.
 Educators’ ability to recognize signs of abuse and take appropriate action by reporting to CPS is instrumental in initiating timely interventions that safeguard the welfare of at-risk children.

 Schools and Educators as Frontline Observers Under Texas CPS Guidelines